Important Information and Updates

 Applicants will be required to use the IRS Direct Data Exchange.

-Previously, users had the option to enter their tax information manually or use the IRS Data Retrieval Tool.
-Beginning with 2024-2025, all persons on the FAFSA will be required to use the IRS Data Exchange to share tax information or confirm non-filing status.
-This change makes it easier to complete the FAFSA and reduces the number of questions to be answered.
+Previously, users could enter their tax information manually or use the IRS Data Retrieval Tool.
+All persons on the FAFSA® will be required to use the IRS Data Exchange to share tax information or confirm non-filing status as of 2024-2025.
+This change makes it easier to complete the FAFSA® and reduces the number of questions to be answered.

 All contributors must provide financial information.

-A contributor refers to anyone who is required to provide information on the student’s form (such as a parent/step-parent or spouse).
-A student’s or parent’s answers on the FAFSA will determine which contributors (if any) will be required to provide information.
+A contributor is anyone required to provide information on the student’s form (such as a parent/step-parent or spouse).
+A student’s or parent’s answers on the FAFSA® will determine which contributors (if any) will be required to provide information.

 The Student Aid Index (SAI) is replacing Expected Family Contribution (EFC).